 - Design the spatial table around spatial data categories such as type, geometry size, and distribution.
 Sometimes, a carefully designed feature class, using these categories, can substantially boost the performance of spatial queries.

-If you create your data through ArcGIS Desktop, the spatial grid index is calculated for you.
+If you create your data through ArcGIS for Desktop, the spatial grid index is calculated for you.

 For more information about the DB2 Spatial Extender grid index, see the IBM DB2 Spatial Extender and Geodetic Extender User's Guide and Reference.